 If there’s one place in New Zealand that knows how to do boutique accommodation, it’s Taupo.
-The area is surrounded by wondrous retreats, set along the hillside, countryside and even in the midst of the township.
-Come take a look at some of the best hotels among them.
+The area is home to gorgeous retreats, set in the hills, deep in the countryside and even in the midst of the township.
+Come take a look at some of the best hotels in Taupo.

-The Huka Lodge is a luxurious five-star retreat on the banks of the Waikato River.
-As you can infer by its name, mighty Huka Falls are just upstream from it.
-Guests can enjoy a selection 22 rooms: 18 river-facing Junior Cottage Suites, one spacious Double Lodge Suite, the self-contained Owner’s Cottage, and the private Alan Pye Cottage.
-The lodge was founded in the 1920s, and has since earned a strong reputation for its hospitable setting and all-round elegant facilities, winning numerous awards and welcoming some high-power guests along the years (think European royals, government officials and Hollywood celebrities).
+Huka Lodge is a luxurious five-star retreat on the banks of the Waikato River, with the mighty Huka Falls just upstream.
+Guests can enjoy a selection 22 rooms: 18 river-facing Junior Cottage Suites, one spacious Double Lodge Suite, the self-contained Owner’s Cottage and the private Alan Pye Cottage.
+The lodge, founded in the 1920s, has a reputation for its hospitable setting and all-round elegant facilities, winning numerous awards and welcoming some high-power guests over the years (think European royals, government officials and Hollywood celebrities).

-Acacia Cliffs Lodge is a chic accommodation option that’s surrounded by stunning lake and mountain views.
-It is nestled on the hills above Acacia Bay, overlooking Lake Taupo, making this an ideal getaway for those seeking a bit of privacy.
-Four luxury ensuite rooms, designed to accommodate up to eight guests, create a sense of intimacy in this lavish setting.
-Those who are privileged enough to stay in Acacia Cliffs are treated with a complimentary bottle of wine on arrival, as well as chef-prepared breakfasts, and pre-dinner canapes and drinks.
-The hotel also offers an airport transfer service for those who need it.
+This chic accommodation, surrounded by stunning lake and mountain views, sits on the hills above Acacia Bay, overlooking Lake Taupo, making it an ideal getaway for those seeking a bit of privacy.
+Four luxury ensuite rooms, designed to accommodate up to eight, create a sense of intimacy in a lavish setting.
+Those who are privileged enough to stay at Acacia Cliffs are treated to a complimentary bottle of wine on arrival, as well as chef-prepared breakfasts and pre-dinner canapés and drinks.
+The hotel offers an airport transfer service for those who need it.

-The Pillars Retreat is a boutique bed and breakfast with a Mediterranean touch.
-A stunning country manor, surrounded by a lush garden setting, beckons its guests to relish the peace and tranquility of the four suites at their disposal.
-The luxurious rooms are all located on the upper floor, and provide excellent views of the countryside.
-The Pillars Retreat is also committed to being eco-friendly, sourcing eggs and produce from its own farm wherever possible and making practically all breakfast foods (jams and muesli included) from scratch.
+The Pillars Retreat is a boutique bed and breakfast with a Mediterranean touch, a stunning country manor, in a lush garden setting, that beckons its guests to relish the peace and tranquility of the four suites here.
+The luxurious rooms are all located on the upper floor and provide excellent views of the countryside.
+The Pillars Retreat is also committed to being eco-friendly, sourcing eggs and produce from its own farm whenever possible and making practically all breakfast foods (jams and muesli included) from scratch.

-The Lake is a retro-themed boutique motel right at the heart of the Taupo township.
-Six rooms, all located on the ground floor, invite the motel’s guests to relish the ‘good old days’ in style.
-There’s a ’60s Suite, two ’70s Suites, a Courtyard unit, as well as the Queen and Twin Studios.
+The Lake is a retro-themed boutique motel at the heart of the Taupo township.
+Six rooms, all located on the ground floor, invite the motel’s guests to relish the “good old days” in style.
+There’s a ’60s suite, two ’70s suites, a Courtyard unit, as well as the Queen and Twin Studios.
 Artwork and modern furnishings come together in crafting each room’s comfortable and jovial ambiance.
-The Lake Motel offers such a unique, homely experience that it is the only New Zealand accommodation of its kind to have been featured in the Home and Styling magazine – one of the country’s leading design publications.
+The Lake Motel offers such a unique, homely experience that it is the only New Zealand accommodation of its kind to have been featured in Home and Styling magazine – one of the country’s leading design publications.

-A quiet haven set in a wonderful, park-like setting.
-The Whakaipo Lodge features two guest suites, lined with New Zealand made art and fitted with modern furnishings and new bedding.
-Rooms are meant to accommodate up to two guests – but there is a spare bedroom for larger travelling parties.
-Warm hospitality adds to the lodge’s pampering, with gourmet breakfasts, complimentary drinks and airport drop-offs included in all guest packages.
+A quiet haven set in a wonderful, park-like setting, Whakaipo Lodge features two guest suites, lined with New Zealand-made art and fitted with modern furnishings and new bedding.
+Rooms can accommodate up to two guests and there is a spare bedroom for larger travelling parties.
+Warm hospitality adds to the sense of pampering, with gourmet breakfasts, complimentary drinks and airport drop-offs included in all guest packages.